The galaxy size to halo spin relation of disk galaxies in cosmological hydrodynamical simulations: The Simulations and Methodology

-where $\hat{\boldsymbol{L}}$ is the unity total angular momentum vector of stellar components.
+Where $\hat{\boldsymbol{L}}$ is the unity total angular momentum vector of stellar components.
+The $m_i$, $r_i$ and $v_i$ are mass, position vector to centre, velocity vector to centre for stellar particle $i$, respectively.

-For each galaxy in our sample, we calculate it's $\kappa$ parameter with all star particles within 2 times of it's half-stellar-mass radius, $2r_{1/2}$.
+For each galaxy in our sample, we calculate its $\kappa$ parameter with all star particles within 2 times of its half-stellar-mass radius, $2r_{1/2}$.
 A galaxy is classified as a disk (or spheroidal) galaxy if its $\kappa > (<)0.5$.
-Note, $\kappa$ is a definition of morphology according to kinematic and correlates strongly with the axial ratios of a galaxy.
+Note, $\kappa$ is a definition of morphology according to kinematics and correlates strongly with the axial ratios of a galaxy.
 In Figure~\ref{fig:morphology} we show $b/c$ versus $a/b$ of our galaxy sample in different simulations.
-Here the axial ratios of galaxy is obtained by diagonalizing the inertia tensor matrix $I_{\alpha\beta}=\Sigma_i{m_i}(x_{i,\alpha}-x_{c,\alpha}) (x_{i,\beta}-x_{c,\beta})$ for the stellar components within twice the stellar half mass radius, $a<b<c$ are eigenvalues of the inertia tensor matrix $I_{\alpha\beta}$.
-The disk galaxies are shown as red dots and spheroidal galaxies are shown as cyan ones.
+Here the axial ratios of galaxies are obtained by diagonalizing the inertia tensor matrix,

+Where $x_i$ is the spatial position for particle $i$ and $x_c$ is the position with the minimal gravitational potential for the galaxy.
+We calculate the inertia matrix by the stellar components within twice the stellar half mass radius, $a<b<c$ are eigenvalues of the inertia tensor matrix $I_{\alpha\beta}$.

+The disk galaxies are shown as blue dots and spheroidal galaxies are shown as red ones.
 As can be seen clearly that the classification of galaxy morphology type with $\kappa=0.5$ is reasonable.
+We also tested other critical values for $\kappa$(from $0.4$ to $0.5$), and it had little effect on the final correlation results.
 We summarize the number of various samples in the table~\ref{tab:sampleSize}.
+It is worth noting that our kinematic morphological classification differs from the standard photometry-based method used in observation, with the two showing a moderate correlation with considerable scatter \citep[e.g.][]{2003ApJ...597...21A, 2010MNRAS.407L..41S}.

 For each halo in our sample, we calculate its dimensionless spin parameter $\lambda$ using the formula given by \citep[][]{2001MNRAS.321..559B}.